PeterWaIIace/me.github.io/README.md

 ## Hire me!

-If your company needs computer engineer with experience in algorithms and signal processing or consulatancy on electronics/software issue reach out to me: walas.piotr@outlook.com.
+If your company needs a computer engineer with experience in algorithms and signal processing, or consultancy in electronics and software engineering, feel free to reach out to me: walas.piotr@outlook.com.

 ## Publications: